Netherlands Antilles: History

 From 1815 onwards Curaçao and Dependencies formed a colony of the Kingdom of the Netherlands.
 In 1865 a government regulation for Curaçao was enacted that allowed for some very limited autonomy for the colony.
 Although this regulation was replaced by a constitution (Staatsregeling) in 1936, the changes to the government structure remained superficial and Curaçao continued to be ruled as a colony.

 The Dutch abolition of slavery in 1863 would hit most of the economies of the Dutch Caribbean islands hard as they were primarily slave labor-driven, plantation-based economies (the King of the Netherlands officially apologising for its part in the trade at a formal ceremony in 2023).
 With the exception of Aruba, where slavery was not as widespread as the island was considered too dry by the Dutch for large-scale plantations.

 Economic prosperity on Curaçao and neighboring Aruba was restored in the early 20th century with the construction of oil refineries to service the newly discovered Venezuelan oil fields.

 Colonial rule ended after the conclusion of the Second World War.
 Queen Wilhelmina had promised in a 1942 speech to offer autonomy to the overseas territories of the Netherlands.
 During the war, the British and American occupation of the islands – with the consent of the Dutch government – led to increasing demands for autonomy within the population as well.

+The Dutch presence in the Caribbean and South America was minimal.
+The Netherlands West Indies included the possessions of Aruba, Bonaire, Curaçao, Saba, and Sint Eustatius and Sint Maarten.
+Just to the south lay Surinam.
+At the Netherlands' entrance into the war in 1940, the West Indies was only defended by local police and militia.
+The only Dutch naval vessel stationed there was the sloop Van Kinsbergen.
+Surinam was protected by a single 200-strong company of Army infantry, supplemented by a militia rifle company and an old station ship.